melWiss/swipeable_cards/README.md

 1. **App Structure**:

-   - The app uses the `SwipeableCards` widget inside the `MyHomePage` class.
+   - The app uses the `EazySwipeableCards` widget inside the `MyHomePage` class.
    - The cards are full-screen containers with different colors.

 2. **Handling Swipes**: